“The Brutalist” Review

 “The Year of Living Dangerously” Review

-The Year of Living Dangerously [1982] – ★★★★ 💥 Peter Weir’s The Year of Living Dangerously, starring Mel Gibson, Sigourney Weaver and Linda Hunt, is an underrated romantic drama and adventure film set in the backdrop to Indonesia’s political unrest of the mid-1960s when the country was making its transition to the so-called “New Order”.
-The…
+The Year of Living Dangerously [1982] – ★★★★ 💥 Peter Weir’s The Year of Living Dangerously, starring Mel Gibson, Sigourney Weaver and Linda Hunt, is an underrated romantic drama and adventure film set amidst Indonesia’s political unrest of the mid-1960s when the country was making its transition to the so-called “New Order”.
+The film, based on…

 “The Painted Veil” Review